 Standard travel insurance might not give you adequate cover.
-When you get quotes with us, we’ll ask you if you want to include winter sports cover.
-Make sure you’ve got enough medical cover and think about cover for your equipment or travel disruption caused by bad weather too.
+When you get quotes with us, we’ll ask you if you want to include winter sports travel insurance cover.
+Make sure you’ve got enough medical cover while on skiing break and think about cover for your equipment or travel disruption caused by bad weather too.

 Pickpocketing is common in the large cities in Italy.
 Be careful, and if you’re taking expensive tech with you, think about additional cover for your items.